 Image: EDF Renewables North America.

-EDF said the deal will accelerate its growth in PJM to meet the growing demands of corporate and utility customers seeking cost-effective renewable energy.
+The agreement sees EDF continue its US renewables push after acquiring a pipeline of more than 20 solar assets totalling more than 4.5GW of capacity last month.
+The company said the deal will accelerate its growth in the PJM area to meet the growing demands of corporate and utility customers.

 Development of the new Texas project is expected to begin in the summer of 2022, creating hundreds of construction-related jobs during its peak.

 According to the Solar Energy Industries Association, Texas is “poised to become a nationwide leader in solar energy”, with more than 4GW of capacity expected to be installed over the next five years.
 The state’s largest PV facility, a 497MW project developed by Enel Green Power, came online in September.

 Currently, just 1.35% of Texas’s electricity comes from solar power.
 However, utility-scale PV is expected to increase its market share in the state in the coming years as coal-powered plants are pushed into retirement.